enterdevstudio/seagrass-microbiome/README.md

 ### Ordination *X*-axis
 ![Fig. 5](figures/x1_anova.jpg "X1 ANOVA")

-Ordination scores on t-SNE axis 1 are correlated with *sample type* and *mean shoot density*.
-There are also *sample type* by *longest leaf*, *mean shoot density* and *mesograzer biomass* interactions, indicating that these were correlated with different *sample types* in different ways.
+Ordination scores on t-SNE axis 1 are correlated with *sample type* and *mean macroalgae biomass*.
+There are also significant *sample type* by *above-ground biomass* and *mean shoot density* interactions, indicating that these were correlated with communities from different *sample types* in different ways.
 Let's explore the model results a bit closer.

 ![Fig. 6](figures/x1_summary.jpg "X1 Summary")

-It looks like these variables are mostly correlated with environmental microbiomes, and not seagrass-associated ones.
-Genotype richness is related to water and root microbiome compositions differently than it is to leaves. *Z. marina* shoot density was related to Water microbiomes, only.
-Finally, *Z. marina* above ground biomass is significantly correlated with underground and leaf microbiomes in opposite directions, and exhibits no relationship with water microbiomes.
+*Z. marina* shoot density was related to water microbiomes, only.
+It also looks like *Z. marina* above ground biomass is significantly correlated with underground microbiome composition - both sediment and root samples.
 We'll keep all of this in mind as we continue to explore the data.

 ### Ordination *Y*-axis
 I'll repeat the same thing for the 2nd t-SNE axis.